pernillasterner/technigo-project-chatbot/README.md

 <img src="/code/assets/screenshot.png" alt="Screenshot Hero">

-# Chatbot for Icecream Buddy 🍦
+# Semla bot

-Icecream Buddy is a functional chatbot interface using JavaScript, HTML and CSS.
-This chatbot will interact with users, ask questions regarding icecream choices, display messages, and respond with precision.
+Semla Buddy is a functional chatbot interface using JavaScript, HTML and CSS.
+This chatbot will interact with users, ask questions regarding semla choices, display messages, and respond with precision.

 ## The problem